SE400-P11-PMCL/jenkins-pipeline/README.md

         - ID: dockerhub-pwd

 8. **Configure Tools**:
-    - Navigate to 'Manage Jenkins' > 'Global Tool Configuration'.
+    - Navigate to 'Manage Jenkins' > 'Global Tool Configuration'
     - Add Maven in the Maven installation section with the name 'maven_tool'.
     - Similarly, add Docker in the Docker installation section.